aujxn/set_game_simulator/README.md

 ## Summary

 The probabilities of setless 12 card hands is as expected.
 15 and 18 card hands have more interesting behaviour.

-The next step
-I am going to take is categorizing sets based on their location in 4d space and seeing how these categories act over time.
+Update 11/6/19:
+After classifying types of sets based on where the set falls in the geometric space of all sets I found that the probabilities of each class are consistent throughout the game.
+This means I have no ideas currently on where to look next.
+This project will probably be on hold for some time as school is staring to pick up again for the year.

 I have a very limited understanding of combinatorics and graph theory so maybe the explanation is quite obvious.
 Regardless, I think this is a cool representaion of how emergent properties can result from a simple set of rules.